Marie Thérèse of France: Madame la Dauphine

-Louis XVIII died on 16 September 1824, and was succeeded by his younger brother, the Comte d'Artois, as Charles X. Marie-Thérèse's husband was now heir to the throne, and she was addressed as Madame la Dauphine.
-She is the only Dauphine whose father was a former King of France.
-However, anti-monarchist feeling was on the rise again.
-Charles's ultra-royalist sympathies alienated many members of the working and middle classes.
+Louis XVIII died on 16 September 1824 and was succeeded by his younger brother, the Count of Artois, as Charles X. Marie-Thérèse's husband was now heir to the throne, and she was styled Madame la Dauphine.
+She is the only Dauphine whose father was a King of France.
+However, anti-monarchist sentiment was on the rise again.
+Charles's Ultra-royalist sympathies alienated many Revolutionaries.

-On 2 August 1830, after Les Trois Glorieuses, the Revolution of July 1830 which lasted three days, Charles X, who with his family had gone to the Château de Rambouillet, abdicated in favor of his son, who in turn abdicated in favor of his nephew, the nine-year old Duc de Bordeaux.
-However, in spite of the fact that Charles X had asked him to be regent for the young king, Louis-Philippe, Duc d'Orléans accepted the crown when the Chambre des Députés named him King of the French.
+On 2 August 1830, after the July Revolution which lasted three days, Charles X, who with his family had gone to the château de Rambouillet, abdicated in favour of his son, who in turn abdicated in favour of his nephew, the nine-year-old Duke of Bordeaux.
+However, in spite of the fact that Charles X had asked him to be regent for the young King, Louis Philippe, Duke of Orléans, usurped the crown when the Chamber of Deputies named him King of the French.

-On 4 August, in a long cortège, Marie-Thérèse left Rambouillet for a new exile with her uncle, her husband, her young nephew, as well as his mother, the Duchesse de Berry, and his sister Louise Marie Thérèse d'Artois.
-On 16 August, the family had reached the port of Cherbourg where they boarded a ship for Britain.
-King Louis-Philippe had taken care of the arrangements for the departure and sailing of his cousins.
+On 4 August, in a long cortège, Marie-Thérèse left Rambouillet for a new exile with her uncle, her husband, her young nephew, as well as his mother, the Duchess of Berry, and his sister Louise d'Artois.
+On 16 August the family had reached the port of Cherbourg where they boarded a ship for Britain.
+Louis Philippe had taken care of the arrangements for the departure and sailing of the dynasty.

 Final exile (1830–1848)

-The royal family lived in what is now 22 (then 21) Regent Terrace in EdinburghNewspaper article on sale of 21 Regent Terrace Diggines, Graham "For sale: tragic royals bolthole", The Scotsman, 9 February 2002 Accessed 9 August 2009 until 1833 when the former king chose to move to Prague as a guest of Marie-Thérèse's cousin, Emperor Francis I of Austria.
+The royal family lived in what is now 22 (then 21) Regent Terrace in Edinburgh until 1833 when Charles X chose to move to Prague as a guest of Marie-Thérèse's cousin, Francis I of Austria.
 They moved into luxurious apartments in Prague Castle.
-Later, the royal family left Prague and moved to the estate of Count Coronini near Gorizia, which was then Austrian but is in Italy today.
+Later, the royal family left Prague and moved to the estate of Count Coronini near Gorizia, which was then part of Austria but is in Italy today.
 Marie-Thérèse devotedly nursed her uncle through his last illness in 1836, when he died of cholera.

 Her husband died in 1844 and was buried next to his father.
-Marie-Thérèse then moved to Schloss Frohsdorf, a baroque castle just outside Vienna, where she spent her days taking walks, reading, sewing and praying.
-Her nephew, who now styled himself as the comte de Chambord, and his sister joined her there.
-In 1848, Louis Philippe's reign ended in a revolution and, for the second time, France became a Republic.
+Marie-Thérèse then moved to Schloss Frohsdorf, a Baroque castle just outside Vienna, where she spent her days taking walks, reading, sewing, and praying.
+Her nephew, who now styled himself as the Count of Chambord, and his sister joined her there.
+In 1848, Louis Philippe's regime ended in a revolution and, for the second time, France became a republic.